matterhornlab/matterhornlab.github.io/_posts/2019-05-24-launch-of-matterhorn-lab.md

 During the preparation of the Matterhorn Lab project, our team has significantly expanded programming knowledge in the following areas:
 - Python Programming
 - Postgres SQL Database Price Setup
+- Setup of a Web Api using Django
 - Heroku Set up of Python Web App Project
 - Webscraping using different approaches (Requests and Selenium Modules)
 - Dash Web App Programming
-- Github Team Work as well as Github Markdown
+- GitHub Team Work, Github Markdown and Github Pages

 ## Part 1: Data Handling Using Postgres SQL